coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

       This error can occur when using the version with a ``do`` clause.

-   The multiplier part of :token:`r_prefix` is not supported.
+   The multiplier part of :token:`rewrite_item` is not supported.

 We distinguish two modes,
 :ref:`interactive mode <under_interactive>` without a ``do`` clause, and